xdit-project/xDiT/README.md

 [Paper on arXiv](https://arxiv.org/abs/2405.14430)

-***In the Sora Era, still spend money in NVLink and high-bandwidth networks for serving long-context Diffusion Models?
+***In the Sora Era, still spend money on NVLink and high-bandwidth networks for serving long-context Diffusion Models?
 With PipeFusion, PCIe and Ethernet are enough!***

 The project provides a suite of efficient parallel inference approaches for Diffusion Models.
 The backend networks of the diffusion model primarily include U-Net and Transfors (DiT).
 Both of these can be applied to DiT, and some methods can also be used for U-Net.

 1. Tensor Parallelism.
 (DiT, U-Net)
-2. Sequence Parallelism, including Ulysses and Ring Attention: (DiT)
+2. Sequence Parallelism, [USP](https://arxiv.org/abs/2405.07719) is a unified sequence parallel approach including DeepSpeed-Ulysses, Ring-Attention: (DiT)
 3. Displaced Patch Parallelism, named [DistriFusion](https://arxiv.org/abs/2402.19481): (DiT, U-Net)
-4. Displaced Patch Pipeline Parallelism, named PipeFusion, was first proposed in this repo.
+4. Displaced Patch Pipeline Paralelism, named [PipeFusion](https://arxiv.org/abs/2405.14430), first proposed in this repo.
 (DiT)

 The communication and memory cost of the above parallelism for DiT is listed in the following table. (* indicates comm. can be hidden by computation, but needs extra buffers.)